 |Alicante Henri Bouschet||red||-||431|

-Influential US wine writers or wine critic are Eric Asimov, Antonio Galloni, Steve Heimoff, James arbor, Peter Liem, Robert M. Parker, Frank J. Prial, David Schildknecht, Frank Schoonmaker, Mark Squires, James Suckling, Stephen Dancer and Gary vaynerchuk, You write for various wine magazines or wine guide, for example International Wine Review.
+Influential US wine authors or wine critic are Eric Asimov, Antonio Galloni, Steve Heimoff, James arbor, Peter Liem, Robert M. Parker, Frank J. Prial, David Schildknecht, Frank Schoonmaker, Mark Squires, James Suckling, Stephen Dancer and Gary vaynerchuk, You write for various wine magazines or wine guide, for example International Wine Review.
 Wine Advocate.
-Wine Enthusiast.
+Wine enthusiast.
 Wine Spectator and Wine & Spirits,

-In the figurative wine Glossary the following 41 states are included as keyword: Alaska.
+In the representational wine Glossary the following 41 states are included as keywords: Alaska.
 Arizona.
 Arkansas.
 Colorado.
 Connecticut.
 Florida.
 Georgia.
 Hawaii.
 Idaho.
 Illinois.
 Indiana.
 Iowa.
 California.
 Kentucky.
 Louisiana.
 Maryland.
 Massachusetts.
 Michigan.
 Minnesota.
 Mississippi.
 Missouri.
 Montana.
 Nevada.
 New Jersey.
 New Mexico. new York.
 North Carolina.
 Ohio.
 Oklahoma.
 Oregon.
 Pennsylvania.
 Rhode Island.
 South Carolina.
 Tennessee.
 Texas.
 Utah.
 Vermont.
 Virginia.
 Washington.
 West Virginia and Wisconsin,